 These tags are also important for getting your blog name to show up in search results with specific information in the preview snippet.
 When you do a search for your Blog Name, your site should be the first one that comes up in the search results, usually followed by your social media channels.
 It is important that you enter your Blog Name and a few keywords that you want your site associated with the meta description.

 Is it Worth it to Upgrade to Yoast Premium?

-The truth about the Yoast plugin is that it is a great tool and you should definitely be using it!
-Just be mindful of its true limitation and that “getting the green light” doesn't mean your post is optimized for SEO.
+The truth about the Yoast plugin is that it is a great tool to help you with getting your backend SEO settings in place!
+But for writing actual blog posts, that green light can really get you fussing over unnecessary stuff when all you need to do is write great content.
 Keyword research is so important and is truly the key to getting organic traffic to your blog.

 Be sure to also read these additional Christian Blogging Tips posts:

 - The Sneaky Jesus Approach to Christian Blogging

 - The Truth About Blog Traffic – Optimizing Your Christian Blog For Success